Munchkin: 1939 film

 The Munchkins (specifically the "Lollipop Guild") as depicted in the 1939 film The Wizard of Oz.
 L–R: Jackie Gerlich, Jerry Maren, and Harry Doll.

 The 1939 movie musical The Wizard of Oz was loosely based on Baum's novel.
 Notable differences of the Munchkins include their country name of Munchkinland and their clothes of many colors instead of an all-blue attire.
 In the musical, the Munchkins are portrayed by the thirty-odd members of the Singer Midgets, a European performing troupe made up of adult actors with dwarfism.
-Their numbers were swelled when a national talent search brought in a further ninety-four little men, women, and teenagers, with a few average-sized children were also included as background extras in order to make up the 124 characters requested by MGM.
+Their numbers were swelled when a national talent search brought in a further ninety-four little men, women, and teenagers, with a few average-sized children included as background extras in order to make up the 124 characters requested by MGM.

 In the musical, the Munchkins first appear when Dorothy and Toto arrive in the Land of Oz after her house lands on the Wicked Witch of the East.
 The Munchkins hide from all the commotion until Glinda the Good Witch arrives reassuring them that everything is okay.
 Dorothy tells them how she arrived in the Land of Oz (through a musical number) and the Munchkins celebrate.
 To make it official, a Barrister and a number of City Fathers insist to the Mayor of the Munchkin City that they must make sure that the Wicked Witch of the East is really dead before the celebration continues.
 The Coroner confirms this by saying that the witch is "not only merely dead" but is indeed "most sincerely dead" while showing a Certificate of Death.
 The Munchkins then celebrate further as Dorothy receives gifts from the "Lullaby League" and the "Lollipop Guild".
 Near the end of the song, the Wicked Witch of the West arrives, which causes the Munchkins to panic.
 After the Wicked Witch of the West leaves, Glinda tells Dorothy to follow the yellow brick road to the Emerald City as the Munchkins guide her out of Munchkinland.